graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- |
 | `null`        |

-_Note:  By default, this setting is null, meaning any server supported protocol will be usable by the target schema.
-If set to an empty set, then the schema is effectively disabled as no supported protocols will be matched._
+> By default, `SupportedMessageProtocols` is null; meaning any server supported protocol will be usable by the target schema.
+If set to an empty set, then the schema is effectively disabled as no supported protocols will be matched.